katrinafyi/pac-nix/README.md

 This will build and make available an executable in ~/.nix-profile/bin.

-Note that these fetch each tool's repository at a particular hash and build at that revision.
+Note that these fetch each tool's repository at a particular hash and build that revision.
 The next sections will discuss building a package from local sources and setting up development environments.